-- New pets should be thoroughly treated for Roundworm before being introduced to the household.
+- New pets should be treated for roundworm before being introduced to the household.

 - Try to avoid your pets sharing litter boxes or eating each other’s faeces.

-Remember, it’s reasonably common for the family pet to pass on their Roundworms to children in the household.
+Remember, it’s fairly common for the family pet to pass roundworm on to children in the household.
+Deworm your pets at a young age, and often, to avoid illness.
 Keeping your pet worm-free will keep your family worm-free.

 Commonly affected breeds

 Roundworm is very common in all breeds of cats and dogs.

 - There are many types of roundworm – some are far more common than others, yet many types will happily find a home inside a human host.